TekRekon/rutgers-judgemyprof-extension/README.md

 2. **Browse Courses**: Explore course offerings and view class details.

-3. **Instant Ratings**: Professor ratings and reviews will be displayed next to their names.
+3. **Instant Ratings**: Professor ratings and reviews will be displayed next to their names as they are scraped.

+## Future Goals

+- Cache professor ratings to speed up the loading of each rating field

+- Ensure the correct professor is scraped by using their department name

+- Scrape additional metrics about each professor

+- scrape Rutgers SIRS data

+- OnHover popup for each professor rating displaying additional information